Ionic Bond in Chemistry

 The above discussion has given us a rough guide for the polarity of ionic compounds.
 But unexpected result sometimes observed.
 The second electron affinity of oxygen is negative, but it forms a stable ionic compound with alkali and alkaline earth metals.

-Ionic Bond Examples
+Ionic Bond and Compounds

 Formation of Sodium Chloride (NaCl)